aimms/documentation/webui/widget-manager.rst

 A widget with a *Custom Position* is placed on top of the widget list.
 To position it where you want, drag the widget (using its title bar) to your preferred location, where it will stay.

 Because custom positioned widgets are taken out of the natural flow, they also do not get repositioned on other screens like the other widgets.
-Keep this in mind when making a WebUI for multiple screensizes.
+Keep this in mind when making a WebUI for multiple screen sizes.

 If you want a group of widgets to stick together, please use the `Group Widget <group-widget.html>`_